Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 Commits are what calls the mutations through an action.

 The `payload` you see is the typical name for the optional arguments passed to an action.
-For here, it's the `color` value as the second argument in the mutations.
+For here, it's the `color` value as seen as the second argument in the mutations.

 `addColor` calls `ADD_COLOR` and passes the payload.